- Home Improvement

 Natural paint is formulated using raw ingredients like plant oil, water, bee's wax, clay, milk protein, and natural minerals.
 Bio Shield and Livos are two companies who sell organic paints that are safe and contain natural ingredients.

 ProMar 200 is a Sherwin Williams paint I've used a lot.
 The paint is very affordable, but still offers advantages of pricier paints.

 ProMar covers exceptionally well, and the paint doesn't have a strong odor.
 The paint also dries fast, so you can apply the second coat no more than one hour after applying the first coat.
 This product won't give you the durability of more premium Sherwin Williams paints like Duration, but it's still a decent product.

 Harmony Interior Paint

-Harmony is another quality VOC-free paint from Sherwin Williams.
-I have mostly used ProMar 200, but I have used Harmony a few times and found it to be a very good paint.
-Even though it's called a low-odor paint, it has less of an odor than "odorless paints" on the market.
+Harmony is another good choice from Sherwin Williams.
+I've mostly used ProMar 200, but I've used Harmony quite a few times too and found it to be a very good paint.
+The paint has less odor than many other "odorless paints" on the market I've tried.

-The main advantage of Harmony, other than the health benefit, is the durability of the paint finish.
-After painting two coats, the surface is very smooth and easy to wash without ruining the new paint job.
+The main advantage of Harmony, other than minimizing fumes, is the durability of the paint finish.
+After painting two coats, the surface of the paint is very smooth and easy to wash without causing damage.
 Harmony is a good paint to use for walls in a children's nursery or bedroom.

 Benjamin Moore Natura

 Natura is a popular zero VOC paint manufactured and sold by Benjamin Moore.
-I have never personally used this product before, but based on what I've read, I don't recommend buying it.
-Natura paint gets mixed reviews and even complaints from consumers who claim the paint smells horrible after application.
+I haven't personally used this product before, but based on what I've read, I don't recommend buying it.
+Natura paint gets mixed reviews and complaints from consumers who claim the paint smells horrible after application.
 There was even a recent lawsuit relating to the same complaint.
-Natura is sold as a premium paint that is supposed to resist fading and staining and contains zero VOC's.
+Natura is sold as a premium paint that is supposed to resist fading and staining, and contains zero VOC's.